accept-project/accept-pre-edit/README.md

 #####Citing

-If you use the ACCEPT Portal in your research work, please cite:
+If you use the ACCEPT Pre-Edit client in your research work, please cite:

 Seretan, V., Roturier, J., Silva, D. & Bouillon, P. 2014.
 "The ACCEPT Portal: An Online Framework for the Pre-editing and Post-editing of User-Generated Content".
 In Proceedings of the Workshop on Humans and Computer-Assisted Translation, pp. 66-71, Gothenburg, Sweden, April. ([Bib file](https://raw.githubusercontent.com/accept-project/accept-pre-edit/master/cite.bib))